Conwy Suspension Bridge: History

 Built by Thomas Telford, the 99.5 m suspension bridge spans the River Conwy next to Conwy Castle, a World Heritage Site.
-The bridge was built in 1822–1826 at a cost of £51,000 and replaced the ferry at the same point.
+The bridge was built between 1822–1826 at a cost of £51,000 and replaced the ferry at the same point.
 It is in the same style as one of Telford's other bridges, the Menai Suspension Bridge crossing the Menai Strait.
 The original wooden deck was replaced by an iron roadway in the late nineteenth century and it was strengthened by adding wire cables above the original iron chains in 1903.
 The following year a 6 ft walkway was added for pedestrian traffic.
 The bridge was superseded by a new road bridge built alongside and closed on 13 December 1958 when Henry Brooke, the Minister of Welsh Affairs, performed the opening ceremony of the new bridge.
-The suspension bridge is now only used as a footbridge and has been owned by the National Trust since 1965.
+The suspension bridge is now only used as a permissive path, granted by the National Trust who have owned the bridge since 1965.

 Description

-Telford designed the bridge to match the adjacent Conwy Castle.
-The bridge deck is suspended by four tiers of two chains each (a fifth tier was added later) carried over castellated towers that have a central archway over the road with machicolation.
+Telford designed the bridge to be sympathetic to the adjacent Conwy Castle.
+The bridge deck is suspended by four tiers of two chains each (a fifth tier of cables was added later) carried over castellated towers that have a central archway over the road with machicolation.
 The chains are anchored on the east side of the river by a freestone and concrete plinth while those on the western side are anchored to the eastern barbican of the castle and bedrock.
 Part of the castle had to be demolished during construction to anchor the suspension cables.